This is a joint post by Ignacia Orellana, Amy Hupe, and Caroline Jarrett

 In our previous joint blog post, we talked about how to share research in design systems.
 We explained why sharing research matters and what designers and developers need from it.

-In this post, we’ll describe two challenges that we’ve encountered when doing research on the individual components and patterns in design systems:
+In this post, we’ll describe two challenges that we’ve encountered when doing research on the individual components and patterns in design systems and we’ll suggest four ways of overcoming them.

 The challenges: people aren’t all that interested in components and patterns (unless they happen to work on a design system)